sersonSerson/Projects/README.md

 ### 3. Time series - projects connected with Time Series prediction
 3.1.
 AirlinePassengersSARIMAX - predict the number of arline passengers using SARIMAX approach.
+3.2.
+AirlinePassengersLSTM - predict the number of arline passengers using Neural Networks (LSTM) approach.

 ### 4. Regression - projects connected with number prediction (regressions).
 4.1.